opentargets/genetics-pipe/README.md

 [![Build Status](https://travis-ci.com/opentargets/geckopipe.svg?branch=master)](https://travis-ci.com/opentargets/geckopipe)

-ETL pipeline used to integrate and generate the tables: variant to gene and variant to disease.
+**Everything is grch37 based**.
+ETL pipeline used to integrate and generate the following tables:

+- gene to variant
+- disease to variant, and
+- disease to variant to gene

 ## Howto build the pipeline